2600hz/kazoo/applications/crossbar/doc/aaa.md

 * `nas_port`: NAS port for this account.
 Required.
 * `authz_apps`: List of the applications will be used as authz providers (e.g. jonny5, circlemaker).
 Required.
 * `authn_avp_translation`: This section describes translation from internal authn message representation to RADIUS message.
 Required.
+* `authn_avp_translation -> cast`: Key used in a situation when need to convert value type of an internal message to another type of the a RADIUS request.
+    1. `string_to_integer` - need to convert string value of an internal message into integer value of the a RADIUS request.
 * `authn_avp_translation -> request_key`: A key name of the the internal authn message.
 This key name will be translated to corresponding attribute name on a request processing.
 Required.
 * `authn_avp_translation -> attribute`: An attribute name in the dictionary.
 This attribute name will be translated to corresponding key name on a response processing.
 Required.
 * `authn_avp_translation -> request_value_regexp`: Regular expression used for extracting needed part of the request value.
 Required part of the value can be extracted using round brackets (regex group).
 Required.